Data-driven Mutation Analysis for Cyber-Physical Systems: Introduction

 Most mutation analysis techniques rely on the generation of faulty software through mutation operators that modify the software implementation (either the source or the executable code).
 Unfortunately, such techniques suffer from two major limitations, which are critical in the CPS context: (1) they cannot identify problems related to the interoperability of integrated components (integration testing) and (2) they can be applied only to components that can be executed in the development environment.
 In CPSs, major problems typically arise because of the lack of \emph{interoperability of integrated components}~\cite{Givehchi:2017,Jirkovsk:2017}, mainly due to the wide variety and heterogeneity of the technologies and standards adopted.
-Also, there is limited work on integration testing automation~\cite{Abbaspour:2015}, thus forcing companies to largely rely on manual approaches, which are error prone and likely to lead to incomplete test suites.
+Also, there is limited work on integration testing automation~\cite{Abbaspour:2015}, thus forcing companies to largely rely on manual approaches, which are error prone and likely to lead to incomplete test suites\TSEmin{3.1}{\footnote{In this paper, we rely on input domain partitioning to determine if a test suite is complete~\cite{Ammann:Offutt:2008}.}}.
 It is thus of fundamental importance to ensure the effectiveness of test suites with respect to detecting interoperability issues, for example by making sure test cases fully exercise the exchange of all possible data items and report failures when erroneous data is being exchanged by software components.
 For example, the test suite for the control software of a satellite shall identify failures due to components working with different measurement systems~\cite{MarsClimateOrbiter}.
 Unfortunately, well known, code-driven mutation operators (e.g., the sufficient set~\cite{delamaro2014designing,delamaro2014experimental}) simulate algorithmic faults by introducing small changes into code and are thus unlikely to simulate interoperability problems resulting in \UPDATED{exchanges of erroneous data}.

 The second limitation of code-driven mutation analysis approaches concerns \emph{the incapability of injecting faults into black-box components} whose implementation is not tested within the development environment (e.g., because it is simulated or executed on the target hardware).
 For example, in a satellite system, such components include the control software of the Attitude Determination and Control System (ADCS), the GPS, and the Payload Data Handling Unit (PDHU).
 During SIL testing, the results generated by such components (e.g., the GPS position) are produced by a simulator.
 As for HIL testing, these components are directly executed on the target hardware and cannot be mutated, either because they are off-the-shelf components or to avoid damages potentially introduced by the mutation.